 We’ve all heard them.
 Audio clips of customer interactions with call center agents that have gone terribly awry.
 Most of them make us smile and feel relieved that we were neither the caller nor the call center agent involved in the exchange.

-If you run a call center, however, felling amused and relieved aren’t enough when it comes to phone calls that go off kilter.
+If you run a call center, however, feeling amused and relieved isn’t enough when it comes to phone calls that go off-kilter.
 While you can certainly learn from these exchanges, your focus needs to be on preventing them from occurring in the first place.
 After all, you don’t want a conversation one of your agents has with a customer to be the next big viral sensation, do you?

 While providing training for your current team will go a long way toward preventing calls from going askew, hiring the right people, to begin with, will carry the figurative ball even closer to the goal line.
 Even if you already know how critical hiring the right people is to your center’s overall success as well as to the success of each individual call your team fields, you may be wondering how you should go about hiring great call center agents.
 To help you hire the right people for your location, we’ve put together a list of tips for hiring call center agents.
 Here are some things you can do to ensure you’re hiring the candidates who are right for your call center: